AdsPostX/examples/react-native/MomentsAPIDemoApp/README.md

 # Your API Key (replace with your actual API key)
 DEFAULT_API_KEY=your-actual-api-key-here
 ```

+**Getting Your API Key:**
+- Sign in to the [MomentScience Dashboard](https://app.momentscience.com/)
+- Navigate to your account settings to find or generate your API key

 **⚠️ Important:** Never commit the `.env` file to version control.
 It's already added to `.gitignore`.